timrozday-mgnify/emgapi-v2/slurm/README.md

 ## What you get
 It starts:
 * `slurm_db`: a Maria DB host for the `slurm` database.
 Port `3306` is mapped to your host machine, so you can inspect the Slurm Job DB at `mariadb://slurm:slurm@localhost:3306/slurm` (see e.g. `donco_job_table`).
+* `slurm_node`: a container running the slurm database daemon, controller, and a worker node (see below).
+* The alternative setup (profile `slurm_full`, not started by default) separates these into separate containers for a more realistic setup:
   * `slurm_db_daemon`: a container running the [Slurm database daemon](https://slurm.schedmd.com/slurmdbd.html).
 This is the interface between Slurm and the above DB.
   * `slurm_controller`: a container running the [Slurm controller / central manager daemon](https://slurm.schedmd.com/slurmctld.html).
 This is the node workers poll for jobs.
   * `slurm_worker`: a container running the [Slurm compute node daemon](https://slurm.schedmd.com/slurmd.html).
 This container executes jobs in the queue.
+  * Note the difference in `congigs/` and `entrypoints/` for these single node vs. full setups.

 Other than the Maria DB container, the others share a common Ubuntu-based image from `Dockerfile`.
 The `*-entrypoint.sh` scripts start the respective daemons in the respective containers.